 “Beginning with the conditions at hand—her gifts with needlework and words, her limited mobility, isolation and loneliness, and the exquisite grief they inflicted—Hall fashioned poetry of remarkable originality and durability.”(5)

-Hall published two books of poetry between the years of 1921 and 1923, with a third book published posthumously in 1928.
+Hall published two books of poetry between the years 1921 and 1923, with a third book published posthumously in 1928.
 Critics remark that Hall’s work lyrically connects her role as a seamstress with her work as a poet.
-Whyte adds, “Hers [Halls] was a rich inner world, celebrated in a darkly mellifluous lyricism.”(5) Halls work has experienced a bit on a renaissance and in 2000 Oregon State University Press released a book of her collected poems.
+Whyte adds, “Hers [Halls] was a rich inner world, celebrated in a darkly mellifluous lyricism.”(5) Halls’s work has experienced a bit of a renaissance and in 2000 Oregon State University Press released a book of her collected poems.

 You can read Yoshino Yoshiko’s haiku in the book Far Beyond the Field: Haiku by Japanese Women.
 Hazel Hall’s work can be found in her books: Curtains, Walkers, Cry of the Times, or the Oregon State University Press book, The Collected Poems of Hazel Hall.